Quality Assurance of Airborne Lidar Bathymetry Products for Shoreline Mapping

 American Geophysical Union Publications

 Morgan, Lynnette V. and Pe'eri, Shachak, "Quality Assurance of Airborne Lidar Bathymetry Products for Shoreline Mapping" (2007).
-Center for Coastal and Ocean Mapping.
+American Geophysical Union (AGU).
 402.

 This document is currently not available here.